-Therefore, the fan may stop for a while until warm or cool air is ready to flow immediately after \bigcap{allo} is pressed.
+Therefore, the fan may stop for a while until warm or cool air is ready to flow immediately after AUTO is pressed.

-Fogging up of the windows
+■ Fogging up of the windows

 - The windows will easily fog up when the humidity in the vehicle is high.
-Turning and will dehumidify the air from the outlets and defog the windshield effectively. - If you turn $\overline{(R)}$ off, the windows may fog up more easily. - The windows may fog up if the recirculated air mode is used.
+Turning on will dehumidify the air from the outlets and defog the windshield effectively. - If you turn ¬ off, the windows may fog up more easily. - The windows may fog up if the recirculated air mode is used.